Investigation of Flight Conditions where Box-Wing Outperforms Mono-Wing Configurations for Small UAVs

 \subsection{Flow Solver}

-The finite volume-based CFD simulations are performed using SU2 v7.0.6 to solve incompressible Reynolds-averaged Navier–Stokes (RANS) equation.
-The Menter's Shear Stress Transport, a two-equation turbulence model, is used with the RANS equation to accurately analyze flows near walls and freestream.
-Upwind Flux Difference Splitting(FDS) scheme is the convective numerical method used in SU2.
-The implicit Euler method is used for time discretization.
-The Flexible Generalized Minimal Residual method (FGMRES) is the linear solver used.
-The convergence criteria of the linear solver are set to drag value, with the minimum residual value set to $10^-5$.
+The finite volume-based simulations were performed using SU2 v7.0.6 \cite{palacios2013stanford} to solve the incompressible Reynolds-averaged Navier–Stokes (RANS) equation.
+The Menter's Shear Stress Transport, a two-equation turbulence model, was used with the RANS equation to analyze flows near walls and freestream accurately \cite{MenterSST}.
+Upwind Flux Difference Splitting (FDS) scheme was selected for the convective numerical method, and the implicit Euler method was used for time discretization.
+The convergence criterion was set using the drag coefficient, achieving an asymptotic state with the absolute tolerance of $10^{-5}$.